anveshdandala/creative-director/watsonx/granite-labs-in-watsonx.md

 1. Click **Associate*.

-# Task 4: Create a notebook
+# Task 4: Create a notebook in the project
 <a name="task04">

 You can create a notebook based on a URL to import this notebook into a project.
 Follow these steps to create the notebook: